Geoelycom/MongoDb-API/README.md

 # MongoDB API

-> A Simple Mockup challenge using Mongodb to create a Schema for collections of users, and user Interests.
+> A Simple Mockup challenge using Mongodb to create a Schema for collections of users,user Interests and Tasks.
 Generated report written to an Excel File. documented using Postman

 Additional description about the project and its features.